As promised, after all the recent hot talks about chatbots in the fintech industry, we’ve started to explore how the most successful of them work.

 Facebook has no access to the transaction history, or moreover the user’s bank details.

 Instead, the bank login is forwarded to Yodlee for further encryption and safe storage.
 Yodlee is the world leader in account aggregation.

 How do financial chatbots implement AI?

 All of the expense tracking chatbots mentioned above are using Artificial Intelligence to create the best services for their customers.

-But AI bots can’t be efficient without being trained continuously by people.
+But AI chatbots can’t be efficient without being trained continuously by people.
 They demand human input to function correctly.

-Chatbots users are the ones who always train AI and make its algorithm work successfully.
+Chatbots users are the ones who always train AI and make their algorithm work successfully.